 Luke completed his ESRC-funded PhD at Royal Holloway, University of London (2009), where he also obtained an MA in Cultural Geography with distinction (2004).
 He also holds a first-class Human Geography BSc from the University of Reading (2003).

 Luke has recently completed a joint British Academy/Leverhulme funded research project entitled ‘The Fun Palace and the Future City’ (2017-19).
 This archival project explored child-centric forms of utopian urbanism with an emphasis on practices of play and pleasure.
 He is currently writing a monograph based on this research.

-- Cultural politics of urban change and the urban future
+- Cultural politics of urban change and futurity.

-- Youth cultures, and the geographies of children and young people
+- Youth cultures, and the urban experiences of children and young people.

 Luke is an active member of the Urban Futures research domain, and would welcome enquiries from potential doctoral students or collaborators who might share his research interests outlined above.

 Please feel free to get in touch for an informal discussion.
 When contacting Luke as a prospective supervisor, please include a current CV, a concise description of your potential thesis topic, and brief explanation of why you would like to study at King’s.